 Subchapter 004 : ENFORCEMENT AND PENALTIES(Cite as: 32 V.S.A. § 9819)

 (a) Receipts from the tax imposed by this chapter on sales of construction materials used in qualified projects under 24 V.S.A. chapter 76A shall be allocated by the Commissioner of Taxes and paid to the municipality in which the project is located as follows:

-(2) In a municipality in which the population is greater than 7,500 residents but fewer than 30,000 residents, all receipts from sales in excess of $200,000.00 of construction materials used in each separate qualified project located in that municipality.
+(2) in a municipality in which the population is greater than 7,500 residents but fewer than 30,000 residents, all receipts from sales in excess of $200,000.00 of construction materials used in each separate qualified project located in that municipality; and

 (b)(1) Beginning in fiscal year 2007, the Vermont Downtown Development Board, established under 24 V.S.A. § 2792, may certify for allocation to municipalities sales tax revenues under this section, so that the total shall not exceed $1,500,000.00, when considered together with the following:

-(A) Credits awarded under subsections 5930cc(a) and (b) of this title, concerning qualified historic rehabilitation projects and qualified façade improvement projects.
+(A) credits awarded under subsections 5930cc(a) and (b) of this title, concerning qualified historic rehabilitation projects and qualified facade improvement projects; and

 (2) A total annual allocation of no more than 30 percent of these tax credits in combination with sales tax reallocation may be awarded in connection with all of the projects in a single municipality.

 (1) "Construction materials" means all materials purchased by the owner or owner's representative, project manager, construction manager, general contractor, or subcontractor to be incorporated into a qualified project.